 Much of the Glendale History Collection has been digitized and made available online.
 Follow any of the links below to view historic photographs, listen to oral histories, read a 1913 description of Glendale or Tropico, and much more!

-The Online Archive of California (OAC) provides free public access to detailed descriptions of primary resource collections maintained by more than 200 contributing institutions including libraries, historical societies, and museums throughout California.
+The Online Archive of California (OAC) provides free public access to detailed descriptions of primary resource collections maintained by more than 200 contributing institutions, including libraries, special collections, archives, historical societies, and museums throughout California and collections maintained by the 10 University of California campuses.
+The Glendale Library, Arts & Culture Department currently has information relating to some of their collections on the OAC.
+These collections include documents and photographs of housed at two Glendale Library, Arts & Culture sites: the Library’s Glendale History Room and the Brand Library & Art Center.
 Highlights of the Library’s collection include documents and photographs related to Leslie C. Brand and his home El Miradero, promotional brochures for Glendale and Tropico from the early 1900s, and Brand Library & Art Center Annual National Juried Exhibition Catalogs dating back to 1981.
+Also included on the OAC are the Forest Lawn Memorial-Parks Collection; the Tave and Roy Wilson Collection relating to early aviation, stunt flying, and the motion picture industry; and the Ruth G. Babcock WAC Mothers’ Association Collection.

 Calisphere is the University of California's free public gateway to a world of primary sources.
 More than 200,000 digitized items — including photographs, documents, newspaper pages, and more — reveal the diverse history and culture of California.
 Calisphere contains content related to the history of Glendale and the surrounding areas, provided both by Library, Arts & Culture and libraries, museums, and cultural heritage organizations across California.
 Start with the Library’s profile page, or explore the themed collections listed on Calisphere’s home page!